w103csh/GuppyVulkan/README.md

 ## Rendering
 Recently in my experimenting with Vulkan pipelines/passes/shaders I decided to switch from forward shading to deferred.
 Below you can see a list of things I have implemented and which pipeline they were developed for.
 Ideally I would have enough time to make shaders for parity between all the pipelines, but there is only so much time in the day (ray tracing pipelines are coming soon hopefully!).
 I have tried to start making demo videos for some of the more interesting pipelines/shaders.
 More to come soon...

 > **Note: The demo videos were taken on a MacBook Pro running Bootcamp Windows drivers using a Radeon Pro 560X at 1920x1080 in debug mode.
-Optimization has not been the goal of this project.
 The focus has been learning the math, and gaining a thorough understanding of the Vulkan API.**

 * Forward shading
   * Multi-sampling and resolve attachments